ggerganov/llama.cpp/README.md

 - [Download the latest release here](https://github.com/LostRuins/koboldcpp/releases/latest) or clone the repo.
 - Windows binaries are provided in the form of **koboldcpp.exe**, which is a pyinstaller wrapper for a few **.dll** files and **koboldcpp.py**.
 If you feel concerned, you may prefer to rebuild it yourself with the provided makefiles and scripts.
 - Weights are not included, you can use the official llama.cpp `quantize.exe` to generate them from your official weight files (or download them from other places).
 - To run, execute **koboldcpp.exe** or drag and drop your quantized `ggml_model.bin` file onto the .exe, and then connect with Kobold or Kobold Lite.
+If you're not on windows, then run the script **KoboldCpp.py** after compiling the libraries.
 - By default, you can connect to http://localhost:5001
 - You can also run it using the command line `koboldcpp.exe [ggml_model.bin] [port]`.
 For info, please check `koboldcpp.exe --help`
 - If you are having crashes or issues, you can try turning off BLAS with the `--noblas` flag.
 You can also try running in a non-avx2 compatibility mode with `--noavx2`.
 Lastly, you can try turning off mmap with `--nommap`.